wvulibraries/engineAPI/designSpecs/databaseObject.md

 Returns the insertID from an INSERT operation

 #### fetch([fetchMode])
-Fetch one row at a time from the result setup according to the current fetch mode.<br>
+Fetch one row at a time from the result setup according to the current fetch mode.

 Fetchmode corrisponds to PDO's Fetch modes (which control stuff like numeric-key array, string-key array, object, etc)

 #### fetchAll([fetchMode])